13 Things Women Weren’t Allowed to Do 100+ Years Ago

 Keep their maiden name

-Today, many women choose to keep their maiden names after they get married.
+Today, many women choose to keep their maiden name after they get married.
 There was a time, though, that doing so could lead to serious repercussions.
 If a woman didn’t take her husband’s last name, it was not simply frowned upon by society—employers could actually refuse to issue her payroll and she could even be barred from voting.
-Hawaii became the last state to officially lift the mandate that a woman take her husband’s last name in 1976.
-These are 50 of the dumbest laws in every state.
+In 1976, Hawaii became the last state to officially lift the mandate that a woman take her husband’s last name.

 Smoke in public